Phone: 855.637.1434 Cart

 $450.00

-Students begin their introduction to Chinese by focusing on the four key areas of foreign language study: listening, speaking, reading, and writing.
-The course represents an ideal blend of language learning pedagogy and online learning.
-Each unit consists of a new vocabulary theme and grammar concept, reading and listening comprehension activities, speaking and writing activities, multimedia cultural presentations, and interactive activities and practices which reinforce vocabulary and grammar.
+Chinese I focuses on the four key areas of world language study: listening, speaking, reading, and writing.
+Chinese I represents an ideal blend of language-learning pedagogy and online learning.
+Each unit consists of a new vocabulary theme and grammar concept, reading and listening comprehension activities, speaking and writing activities, Pinyin and tones, and interactive activities and practices that reinforce vocabulary and grammar.
 There is a strong emphasis on providing context and conversational examples for the language concepts presented in each unit.
-Both Chinese characters and pinyin are presented together throughout the course and specific character practices are introduced after the first quarter.
-Students should expect to be actively engaged in their own language learning, become familiar with common vocabulary terms and phrases, comprehend a wide range of grammar patterns, participate in simple conversations and respond appropriately to basic conversational prompts, analyze and compare cultural practices, products, and perspectives of various Chinese-speaking regions, and take frequent assessments where their language progression can be monitored.
-The course has been carefully aligned to national standards as set forth by ACTFL (the American Council on the Teaching of Foreign Languages).
+Students should expect to be actively engaged in their own language learning; become familiar with common vocabulary terms and phrases; comprehend a wide range of grammar patterns; participate in simple conversations and respond appropriately to basic conversational prompts; analyze and compare cultural practices, products, and perspectives of various Chinese-speaking countries; and take frequent assessments during which their language progression can be monitored.
+The course has been carefully aligned to national standards as set forth by the American Council on the Teaching of Foreign Languages (ACTFL).
+Students explore common polite phrases; numbers and days; ages and dates; family; school; animals; descriptions; countries; nationalities; home; telling time; professions, the telephone; clothing; food; prepositions; and places.

 $450.00